BabsLabs/code_songs_microservice/README.md

   - You can run an individual test using `bundle exec rspec <path-to-file>`

 ### Using Fiagro or DOTENV in development and testing:
-Keep enviornment variables secure by using Figaro to generate an `appliation.yml` file or by saving a `.env` file in the root directory.
+Keep environment variables secure by using Figaro to generate an `appliation.yml` file or by saving a `.env` file in the root directory.
 See more information about using the figaro gem at or https://github.com/laserlemon/figaro the dotenv gem at https://github.com/bkeepers/.

 ### Required Environment Variables
 Environment variables and required API keys/tokens (in Figaro format) :